 SYS_OVERRIDE_GRADE – This column allows you to adjust the final letter grade in rare cases – the column will only accept pre-configured grades like ‘W’, ‘X’, or ‘Q’, to indicate incomplete grades (eg. from failing a hurdle task, or results pending).
 You have the option to leave an internal comment when you override the grade.
 NB: You are not able to change the numerical score or grade here (eg. from a 74-C to a 75-D).
 This can only be done by adjusting the individual assessment scores.

 It’s time ensure each of your assessments has its own column.
 This is not technically part of the grades automation process, but a necessary prior step.
 Each assessment might have one column for an overall mark, or multiple component marks calculated into an overall assessment mark.
-IMPORTANT: As per UTS policy, at least one set of assessment marks should be muted (hidden) from student view (typically a final exam or assignment).
+IMPORTANT: It is strongly recommended that at least one set of assessment marks should be muted (hidden) from student view (typically a final exam or assignment).

 NB.
 If you have already set up your subject in a previous session, these columns will be automatically rolled over – you will not need to set these up again.
 However, it’s a good idea to delete any previous columns you’re no longer using.
 If you find yourself blocked from deleting a column, lodge a Service Connect ticket and include the Column ID for deletion, which is available under ‘Quick Column Information’.